schneider7/GitHooks/README.md

   - Create a new webhook, select the option for the delivery to be in JSON form: `application/json`

-  - Following my example, for the URL, point it at https://yourapp.domain/git_hooks
+  - For the URL, point it at https://yourapp.domain/git_hooks

   - For trigger options, select only "pull requests" and "pull request reviews".